 California Scholarship Federation (CSF)

-Students play chess and other similar board games in weekly meetings.
+Students play Dungeons & Dragons, chess, and other board games in weekly meetings.

 Classical Music Club